MrEpiko/DiscordBotBase/README.md

 ```

 ### Subcommands
-For subcommands, create a command with the name [parent command]_[subcommand].
-Subcommands' properties should include a parent value referencing the parent command's name.
+In order to implement a subcommand, create a command with the name `[parent command]_[subcommand]`.
+Subcommand's properties should include a parent value referencing the parent command's name.

 ### Response commands
 Response commands require no handler implementation.
-These can be added to configuration/responsecommands and configured from there.
+These can be added to `configuration/responsecommands` and configured from there.

 ## Components
-Components include buttons, dropdowns and modals.
-Handlers are created similarly to command handlers and registered in ComponentManager.registerComponentHandlers.
+Components include buttons (`ButtonHandler`), dropdowns (`DropdownHandler`) and modals (`ModalHandler`).
+Handlers are created similarly to command handlers and are registered in `ComponentManager#registerComponentHandlers()`.

 ### Button component structure
 ```json